Cranbrook Colony

+The Dismayed Artist by Frederick Daniel Hardy, 1866.
+The painting makes reference to the Cranbrook Colony.

 The Cranbrook Colony was a group of artists who settled in Cranbrook, Kent from 1853 onwards and were inspired by seventeenth-century Dutch and Flemish painters.
 They have been referred to as 'genre' painters as they tended to paint scenes of the everyday life that they saw around them in the rural area of Kent where they lived, typically scenes of domestic life; cooking and washing, children playing and other family activities.

 The group started with the painter Frederick Daniel Hardy who liked the countryside around Cranbrook and settled there in 1853.
 He was joined there after four years by his mentor, Thomas Webster, their studio being an old house in the High Street, of which Hardy occupied the ground floor.